alexzzzs/pipette/README.md

 ## Documentation

-Full documentation, including a comprehensive API reference and additional examples, can be found at the main module documentation: [https://hexdocs.pm/pipette_elixir/0.1.2/Pipette.html](https://hexdocs.pm/pipette_elixir/0.1.2/Pipette.html).
+Full documentation, including a comprehensive API reference and additional examples, can be found in [documentation.md](documentation.md).

 ## Source Code